c8r/x0/README.md

 ## Rendering Multiple Pages

+**NOTE: routing is not currently supported.
+This is a proposed API**

 To render multiple pages and use routing, add a `routes` array to the `package.json` configuration object.

 ```json